 Summer 2020: Roaring '20's

-We are excited to learn about Art Deco, Erte, Georgia O'Keeffe and other art from the 1920s and create art in those styles, as well as to discover new things from 100 years later.
-We are planning field trips, an Art Heist mystery, games and more!
+We traveled back in time to the 1920s where we learned about Art Deco, Erte, Georgia O'Keeffe and other art.
+We also created art in those styles, as well as discovered new things 100 years later.
+We went on field trips, an Art Heist mystery, played games and more!

 Summer 2019: ART WORLD TOUR!